Curriculum Notes Year 7

 Meet the Head of Year 7

-Transition to Senior School is one of the biggest and most significant changes in a boy’s life, which is why at Cranmore, we place the upmost importance on getting it right to ensure that all of our new Year 7 students are happy, motivated and primed to be the best that they can be.
+The transition to Senior School is one of the biggest and most significant changes in a boy’s life.
+This is why, at Cranmore, weplace the upmost importance on getting it right to ensure that all our new Year 7 pupils are happy, motivated and primedto be the best that they can be.

-There will be challenges along the way, however, with our emphasis on developing the child’s resilience, and an open culture where students are encouraged to seek help in overcoming any obstacle, we fervently believe that every student at Cranmore will have a successful year.
+By placing our emphasis on developing the child’s resilience, and fostering an open culture where students are encouraged to seek help in overcoming any obstacle, we wholeheartedly believe that every student at Cranmore will have a successful year in which they feel able to tackle any challenges that they may face.

 Should you have any questions please do not to hesitate to contact me or any of the Year 7 team.